Merkel Cell Carcinoma

 Care for Merkel cell carcinoma

 Patients that have been diagnosed through a biopsy with Merkel cell carcinoma will receive a complete evaluation and exam and are staged, counseled and educated about the disease as a new patient.
-Each patient's case is then discussed at a multidisciplinary tumor board conference devoted exclusively to Merkel cell carcinoma, and includes experts from dermatology, surgical oncology, radiation oncology, medical oncology, head and neck surgery, oculoplastic surgery, pathology and nursing.
+Each patient's case is then discussed at a multidisciplinary tumor board conference devoted to Merkel cell carcinoma, and includes experts from dermatology, surgical oncology, radiation oncology, medical oncology, head and neck surgery, oculoplastic surgery, pathology and nursing.

 The best course of treatment and overall management for each patient is determined by this group of collaborative experts.
 Working closely with the patient, family and their referring doctors, we work to coordinate treatment and follow-up care close to home when possible and to minimize trips to Ann Arbor.

 Treatment usually includes surgery to remove the tumor and biopsy of a lymph node (called a sentinel lymph node biopsy) to find out whether the cancer has spread.
 This is typically done under general anesthesia on an outpatient basis.
 Radiation therapy to the skin and/or lymph nodes may also be indicated for patients who have high-risk lesions.
-Patients whose cancer has spread beyond their lymph nodes into their organs may need chemotherapy.
+Patients whose cancer has spread beyond their lymph nodes into their organs may need systemic therapy.
 No matter the treatment, U-M's Merkel cell specialists and medical team are dedicated to giving patients the highest level of care available, delivering it with compassion and taking into account your and your family's needs.

 As part of the Rogel Cancer Center patients have access to the Patient Support Services.
 These services are available to patients, their families and caregivers as a resource to help during treatment and afterwards.